mialkin/docs/csharp/concurrency/concurrency.md

 > **WARNING:** As soon as you type `new Thread()`, it's over; your project already has legacy code.<sup>3</sup>

 > But don't get the idea that multithreading is dead!
 Multithreading lives on in the *thread pool*, a useful place to queue work that automatically adjusts itself according to demand.
 In turn, the thread pool enables another important form of concurrency: *parallel processing*.<sup>4</sup>

+Usually, a mixture of techniques is used when writing a concurrent program.
+Most applications at least use multithreading (via the thread pool) and asynchronous programming.
+Feel free to mix and match all the various forms of concurrency, using the appropriate tool for each part of the application.

 ## Parallel programming